MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 ## 1. Container Image - Manual

 The first step in manually creating a container image is to deploy a container.
-For this example, deploy an IIS container from the pre-created container images.
+For this example, deploy an IIS container from the pre-created IIS image.
 Once the container has been deployed, you will be working in a shell session from within the container.

 ```none
 docker run -it -p 80:80 microsoft/iis:windowsservercore cmd